Open It and Start

 Do I need to create an account to save progress across devices?

 No account is required, and Cardthropic is not built around cloud sync.
 Progress and continuity are usually stored locally on the device or browser profile you used, unless you deliberately move game data through one of the supported export or sharing paths.
+Full preference carryover can also be handled intentionally through clipboard-based Copy/Paste All Cardthropic Settings.

 Do you upload or store the games I analyze or create?